kingajax/electron-webpacker/README.md

 # Electron-Webpacker (epack for short)

 Electron-Webpacker, or `epack` for short, is a lightweight build tool for Electron + Webpack projects.
-A toolkit that helps you setup and run Electron + Webpack projects fast removing all the unecessary infastructure you'd do manually.
+A toolkit that helps you setup and run Electron + Webpack projects fast removing all the unnecessary infrastructure you'd do manually.

 In a nutshell it does these three things